-In the Health Information Technology program, students learn how to transcribe, code, analyze, and protect medical information.
-Doctors and other health care professionals need accurate records to treat their patients, and professionals in the Health Information Technology industry make that possible.
-Employment opportunities exist in any industry that utilizes patient data.
-Health information technology careers are found in a variety of settings including: healthcare facilities, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, as well as many other environments.
+In the Health Information Technology program, students learn how to code, analyze, and protect me formation.
+Doctors and other health care professionals need accurate records to treat their patients, a fessionals in the Health Information Technology industry make that possible.
+Employment opportunist in any industry that utilizes patient data.
+Health information technology careers are found in a varietings including: healthcare facilities, consulting firms, legal firms, government agencies, insurance panies, healthcare IS/IT vendors, pharmaceutical companies, as well as many other environments.